Housing scheme extension boosts housebuilders by 930 million pounds

 The government launched the two-part Help to Buy scheme in April last year in a bid to free up the mortgage market and spur housebuilding, a move that it hoped would help ease Britain's acute housing shortage.

-Apart from boosting sales rates and profits at housebuilders Barratt and Taylor Wimpey (TW.L), the scheme has been credited for spurring construction.
+Apart from boosting sales rates and profits at housebuilders Barratt and Taylor Wimpey, the scheme has been credited for spurring construction.
 Construction started on more new homes in England last year than at any point since 2007, data showed last month.

 The industry has previously called for more clarity on how the scheme would end.